 Do you know your neighbors?
-I mean do you really know your neighbors?
+I mean, do you really know your neighbors?

-Or so I thought…
+Or so I thought.

 At one point I was solicited by several board members to impeach other members on the board.
 I was asked to pick sides and support the election of a new board.
 Since I didn’t know any of my neighbors it was hard to choose which side was right, and it was difficult to decipher who was right and who was wrong—it felt like everyone was being negative (including myself).

 After just a year of living there I wanted to leave because of this, and after adopting a minimalist lifestyle I especially wanted out of there, realizing I had this gigantic place all to myself.
-It was all incredibly overwhelming.
+It was overwhelming.

-The easiest answer I could come up with to fix this problem was to ignore the issues around the condo association and put my condo up for sale.
-As I’ve discussed in other essays on the site, I was unable to find a buyer without losing a sizable amount of money.
 I spent many days frustrated and blamed the board for the bickering and inability to manage the budget.
 This was their fault, not mine.
 I fell into this “why me” stage, which only exacerbated my frustration.

 When the workday rolled around there were six owners including myself (out of roughly 80) who showed up to help.
 I did not let this discourage me, because, again, I was sick of fueling my frustration.
 I worked my ass off and did what needed to be done for the day.

 Until I actually got to know my neighbors that day I honestly thought everyone was out for themselves (which may still be the case with some of them), but they were just like me.
-After we all spent the day with each other, we felt much closer and formed a bond that’s beneficial to our entire community.
+After we all spent the day with each other, we felt much closer and formed a bond that was beneficial to our entire community.

 Read this essay and 150 others in our new book, Essential.